Lonezsi/jcombine/readme.md

 # jcombine

-PowerShell tool that bundles a git repository into a single text file or chunked prompt format for AI tools.
+PowerShell simple crudely implemented tool that bundles a git repository into a single text file or chunked prompt format for AI tools.

 ## Features